ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 #cloud-config
 # Cloud-init supports simple partition and file system config.
 # This user data yaml will create a full partition on the first
-# block device after the boot device, initialize ext4 on it and
+# virtio_blk device after the boot device, initialize ext4 on it and
 # mount it on a folder matching the label.
 #
 disk_setup: